-The HURON study demonstrated the efficacy and safety of dexamethasone intravitreal implants (Ozurdex) for the treatment of noninfectious posterior segment uveitis (Lowder et al., 2011).
-The study (n = 229) was a 26-week multicenter, masked, randomized, sham-controlled trial of a dexamethasone intravitreal implant.
-Patients were randomized to 0.35-mg implants (n=76), 0.7-mg implants (n=77), or placebo (n=76) and followed up for 8 weeks with an 18-week masked extension for 26 weeks.
-The primary outcome measure was the proportion of eyes with a vitreous haze score of 0 (0 = no inflammation) at week 8.
-Other outcome measures were vitreous haze through week 26, BCVA, adverse events, IOP, and biomicroscopy/ophthalmoscopy.
-A single dexamethasone intravitreal implant effectively reduced vitreous haze compared to placebo.
-At the primary endpoint of week 8, 47% of eyes treated with the 0.7 mg dexamethasone implant had complete vitreous haze resolution, compared to 10% of eyes treated with sham.
-Compared to sham controls, 0.7-mg implant-treated phakic eyes had a greater rate of increased IOP (>25 mm Hg).
-Twenty-three percent (n=77) of Ozurdex-treated patients required IOP-lowering medications, while 7.9% (n=76) had a pressure increase greater than 35 mm Hg.
-Cataract developed in 15% of phakic eyes treated with the implant compared to 7% in the control group, and only one eye required surgery.
-Dexamethasone intravitreal implant treatment improved BCVA by week 3 and continued through week 26.
-This study had limitations, such as a shorter follow-up time (6 months), which might have made it difficult to detect adverse effects such as cataract formation.
-Long-term efficacy and safety data for the dexamethasone 0.7 mg implant are unavailable, and the trial lacked information regarding the efficacy of recurrent 0.7 mg dexamethasone implantation.
+The HURON study established the efficacy and safety of dexamethasone intravitreal implants (Ozurdex) in the treatment of noninfectious uveitis affecting the posterior segment (Lowder et al. 2011).
+The study was a 26-week, multicenter, masked, randomized, sham-controlled trial of a dexamethasone intravitreal implant (n=229).
+Patients were randomized to 0.35-mg implants (n=76), 0.7-mg implants (n=77), or placebo procedure (n=76) and followed up for 8 weeks with an 18-week masked extension, for a total of 26 weeks.
+The primary outcome measure of the proportion of eyes with a vitreous haze score of 0 (0 = no inflammation) at week 8 and additional outcome measures were vitreous haze through week 26, BCVA, adverse events, IOP, and biomicroscopy/ophthalmoscopy.
+The results of the trial indicated that a single dexamethasone intravitreal implant was significantly more effective than placebo at eliminating vitreous haze.
+At the primary endpoint of week 8, approximately 4 times more eyes treated with the dexamethasone implant 0.7 mg had complete resolution of vitreous haze compared with sham; a total of 47% of patients treated with the 0.7 mg implant achieved the primary outcome measure (a vitreous haze score of 0 at 8 weeks) compared to 10% who received sham control.
+The incidences of elevated IOP (\geq 25 mm Hg) in phakic eves were higher in 0.7-mg implant-treated eyes (7.1%) versus sham control eyes (4.2%).
+Over 26 weeks, 23% or less (n=77) of Ozurdex-treated patients required IOP-lowering medications, and 7.9% (n=76) of patients overall developed a pressure spike greater than or equal to 35 mm Hg.
+Cataract was observed in 15% of the phakic eyes treated with the implant compared with 7% of eyes in the control group, and only one eye required surgery; however, this difference was not statistically significant.
+Treatment with the dexamethasone intravitreal implant also led to a significant improvement in BCVA by week 3 that persisted through week 26.
+Limitations of this study include a shorter follow-up period (6 months), and adverse effects such as cataract formation would not have been detected fully.
+The long-term efficacy and safety data for the dexamethasone 0.7-mg implant is not available and the trial had no information regarding the efficacy of repeated implantation of 0.7 mg dexamethasone.